 Selecting the correct sheets for your bed can have a significant effect on the quantity and quality of sleep you get each night.
-Actually, selecting the wrong bedsheets can cause you tossing and turning, trying to get dry, cool, and comfortable enough to get quality sleep you expect.
-That’s why we’ve prepared this bed sheet buyers guide.
+Actually, selecting the wrong bedsheets can cause you to toss and turning, trying to get dry, cool, and comfortable enough to get the quality sleep you expect.
+That’s why we’ve prepared this bedsheet buyers guide.

-This bed sheet buying guide explains everything you need to know about bedsheets, and will help you getting the quality sleep you deserve.
+This bed sheet buying guide explains everything you need to know about bed sheets and will help you get the quality sleep you deserve.

 When shopping around for bedsheets, one phrase that will often come up is thread count.

 Thread count indicates the number of threads woven into one square inch of the bed sheet’s fabric.
 The higher this number is, the smoother and softer the bedsheets will be – which is why a high thread count is closely associated with high quality bedsheets.

 What should you know about the thread count?

 - Bed sheets with a thread count between 140 and 180 are muslin

 - Bed sheets with a thread count above 180 are percale